6 Best Superhuman Alternatives in 2026, Compared

 Engineering leads tracking sprint action items across GitHub and Slack.
 Sales leads routing inbound leads to CRM without manual data entry.
 Operations heads managing approval requests scattered across email and messaging platforms.

-The platform ships with ten pre-built MCP servers and supports any additional tool exposing an MCP-compatible API.
-This open architecture means teams can connect internal systems without waiting for official integrations.
+The platform ships with 18 pre-built MCP servers and supports any other tool that exposes an MCP-compatible API.
+Because the architecture is open, teams can wire up internal systems without waiting for an official integration.

-Where Superhuman helps you process 200 emails per hour, this+that asks why you are processing them manually at all.
-For teams coordinating work across multiple communication tools, the difference between reading faster and executing automatically represents a fundamental shift in how inbox productivity works.
+Where Superhuman helps you process 200 emails per hour, this+that asks why you’re processing them by hand at all.
+For teams coordinating work across several communication tools, the difference between reading faster and executing automatically is a real shift in how inbox productivity works.

 2. Spark

-Spark has positioned itself as the accessible alternative to Superhuman, offering a full-featured free tier that includes AI writing assistance and unlimited email accounts.
+Spark has positioned itself as the approachable alternative to Superhuman, with a full-featured free tier that includes AI writing assistance and unlimited email accounts.

 Key Features

-• Smart Inbox automatically categorizing emails by type and priority: The intelligent filtering system sorts incoming messages into Personal, Notifications, and Newsletters, allowing you to focus on what matters most without manual organization or inbox rules.
+- Smart Inbox automatically categorizing emails by type and priority: The filtering system sorts incoming messages into Personal, Notifications, and Newsletters, so you can focus on what matters most without setting up inbox rules by hand.

-• AI writing assistant included in free tier: Built-in AI helps compose, refine, and polish email responses directly within the interface, eliminating the need for external writing tools or paid add-ons for basic email composition assistance.
+- AI writing assistant included in free tier: Built-in AI helps you compose, refine, and polish replies right inside the interface, so basic email composition doesn’t need an external writing tool or a paid add-on.

-• Cross-platform support for Mac, Windows, iOS, Android, and web: Complete synchronization across all devices ensures your inbox, settings, and workflow remain consistent whether you’re working from desktop, mobile, or browser interfaces.
+- Cross-platform support for Mac, Windows, iOS, Android, and web: Everything syncs across your devices, so your inbox, settings, and workflow stay consistent whether you’re on desktop, mobile, or the browser.

-• Team collaboration with shared inboxes on Pro plans: Multiple team members can access, manage, and respond to shared email accounts with internal notes, assignment features, and visibility into who’s handling each conversation.
+- Team collaboration with shared inboxes on Pro plans: Several team members can access, manage, and reply to shared email accounts, with internal notes, assignments, and visibility into who’s handling each conversation.

-• AI meeting notes on Plus plan for summarizing meetings: Automatic meeting transcription and summarization extract key decisions, action items, and discussion points without manual note-taking during calls.
+- AI meeting notes on Plus plan for summarizing meetings: Meetings are transcribed and summarized automatically, pulling out key decisions, action items, and discussion points so nobody has to take notes during the call.

 Best For

-Spark is used by individual professionals seeking Superhuman-like features at lower cost, small teams needing basic shared inbox functionality, and users who prioritize cross-platform availability over maximum speed optimization.
-It is typically applied in workflows where email categorization, AI writing assistance, and multi-device access are primary requirements.
+Spark suits individual professionals who want Superhuman-like features at a lower cost, small teams that need basic shared inbox functionality, and people who care more about cross-platform availability than raw speed.
+It tends to fit workflows where email categorization, AI writing assistance, and multi-device access are the main requirements.

-Spark delivers core email productivity features with a generous free tier and Smart Inbox categorization.
-The platform provides approximately 80% of Superhuman’s features, making it the clear choice for cost-conscious users who still want modern email client capabilities.
+Spark covers the core of email productivity with a generous free tier and Smart Inbox categorization.
+It gives you roughly 80% of Superhuman’s features, which makes it the obvious pick for cost-conscious users who still want a modern email client.

 3. Shortwave

-Shortwave has built the most advanced AI capabilities among dedicated email clients, with natural language search and thread summaries that transform how users find and process information.
+Shortwave has built the most advanced AI of any dedicated email client, with natural language search and thread summaries that change how people find and process information.

 Key Features

-• Natural language email search querying your entire inbox conversationally: Search your email history using plain English questions like “emails about the Q4 budget from last month” instead of complex search operators, with AI interpreting intent to surface relevant messages across years of correspondence.
+- Natural language email search querying your entire inbox conversationally: Search your history with plain English questions like “emails about the Q4 budget from last month” instead of fiddly search operators, and the AI reads your intent to surface relevant messages across years of correspondence.

-• AI-powered thread summaries condensing long email chains: Automatic summarization distills lengthy multi-person conversations into key points, decisions, and action items, eliminating the need to read through dozens of messages to understand context.
+- AI-powered thread summaries condensing long email chains: Long multi-person threads get summarized down to the key points, decisions, and action items, so you don’t have to read dozens of messages just to catch up.

-• AI filters automatically organizing incoming messages: Intelligent rules learn from your behavior to categorize, label, and route emails without manual configuration, adapting to your priorities and automatically handling repetitive organizational tasks.
+- AI filters automatically organizing incoming messages: Rules learn from your behavior to categorize, label, and route email without manual setup, adapting to your priorities and handling the repetitive organizing for you.

-• Clean, intuitive interface requiring minimal learning curve: Streamlined design focuses on essential email functions without overwhelming keyboard shortcuts or complex configurations, allowing new users to become productive immediately.
+- Clean, intuitive interface requiring minimal learning curve: The design sticks to the essential email functions without burying you in keyboard shortcuts or complex configuration, so new users get productive right away.

-• Google Calendar integration for scheduling: Direct calendar connectivity enables scheduling meetings, viewing availability, and creating events without leaving your email interface or switching between applications.
+- Google Calendar integration for scheduling: Connect your calendar to schedule meetings, check availability, and create events without leaving your email or jumping between apps.

 Best For

-Shortwave is used by Gmail power users who need to search years of email history using natural language, professionals drowning in long email threads who benefit from AI summarization, and users who prefer a clean, modern interface over keyboard-heavy approaches.
-It is typically applied in workflows where finding information in massive inboxes and quickly understanding complex conversations are primary needs.
+Shortwave fits Gmail power users who need to search years of history in natural language, professionals drowning in long threads who lean on AI summarization, and anyone who prefers a clean, modern interface to a keyboard-heavy one.
+It works best when finding information in a massive inbox and quickly understanding a complex conversation are the main needs.

-Shortwave offers the closest experience to Superhuman at a different price point, with standout AI search capabilities that users consistently highlight as the platform’s defining feature.
+Shortwave is the closest thing to Superhuman at a different price point, and its standout AI search is the feature users point to again and again as what defines the product.

-The critical limitation: Shortwave works exclusively with Gmail.
-Teams using Outlook or Microsoft 365 cannot use the platform.
+The critical limitation: Shortwave works only with Gmail.
+Teams on Outlook or Microsoft 365 can’t use it.

 4. Front

-Front serves a different market than individual productivity tools, focusing on teams that need shared inbox management, ticketing, and omnichannel communication.
+Front plays in a different market than the individual productivity tools, aimed at teams that need shared inbox management, ticketing, and omnichannel communication.

 Key Features

-• Shared team inboxes with assignment, tagging, and internal comments: Multiple team members collaborate on the same email accounts with the ability to assign conversations to specific people, add internal notes invisible to customers, and track who’s handling each message for full accountability.
+- Shared team inboxes with assignment, tagging, and internal comments: Several teammates work the same email accounts together, assigning conversations to specific people, leaving internal notes the customer never sees, and tracking who’s on each message so nothing falls through.

-• Omnichannel support combining email, SMS, WhatsApp, social media, and live chat: Unified workspace brings together communications from diverse channels into a single interface, allowing support teams to manage customer conversations regardless of platform without switching between tools.
+- Omnichannel support combining email, SMS, WhatsApp, social media, and live chat: One workspace pulls together communication from all those channels, so a support team can manage customer conversations in a single place instead of hopping between tools.

-• Advanced workflow automation with unlimited rules on Enterprise plans: Sophisticated automation triggers handle repetitive tasks like routing messages based on content, assigning to team members by expertise, sending templated responses, and escalating urgent issues without manual intervention.
+- Advanced workflow automation with unlimited rules on Enterprise plans: Automation handles the repetitive stuff, routing messages by content, assigning to teammates by expertise, sending templated replies, and escalating urgent issues, all without anyone stepping in.

-• Built-in analytics and reporting across all channels: Real-time dashboards track response times, resolution rates, team productivity, and customer satisfaction metrics across all communication channels with exportable reports for performance analysis.
+- Built-in analytics and reporting across all channels: Live dashboards track response times, resolution rates, team productivity, and customer satisfaction across every channel, with exportable reports when you want to dig into performance.

-• Native integrations with HubSpot, Salesforce, Zendesk, and 100+ other tools: Direct connections to CRMs, help desks, project management systems, and business tools enable automatic data syncing, context sharing, and workflow coordination without custom development.
+- Native integrations with HubSpot, Salesforce, Zendesk, and 100+ other tools: Direct connections to CRMs, help desks, project management systems, and other business tools sync data, share context, and coordinate work without any custom development.

 Best For

-Front is used by customer support teams managing high-volume shared inboxes, sales teams needing collaborative email with CRM integration, and organizations requiring multi-channel communication in a unified workspace.
-It is typically applied in workflows where team coordination, response time tracking, and customer conversation management across channels are essential.
+Front fits customer support teams running high-volume shared inboxes, sales teams that want collaborative email tied to their CRM, and organizations that need multi-channel communication in one workspace.
+It’s at its best where team coordination, response-time tracking, and managing customer conversations across channels really matter.

 5. Missive

-Missive occupies the space between Spark’s accessibility and Front’s enterprise features, offering advanced shared inbox collaboration at more accessible price points.
+Missive sits between Spark’s approachability and Front’s enterprise feature set, offering advanced shared inbox collaboration at friendlier price points.

 Key Features

-• Shared inboxes with internal chat directly within email threads: Team members collaborate on customer emails with private conversations embedded in the same interface, eliminating separate Slack discussions and keeping all context about each customer message in one place.
+- Shared inboxes with internal chat directly within email threads: Teammates discuss customer emails in private conversations embedded right in the same view, so there’s no separate Slack thread and all the context for a message stays in one place.

-• Multi-channel support for email, SMS, WhatsApp, Facebook, and live chat: Centralized platform manages conversations across multiple communication channels with unified inbox views, consistent team workflows, and single-interface access to all customer touchpoints.
+- Multi-channel support for email, SMS, WhatsApp, Facebook, and live chat: One platform handles conversations across those channels with unified inbox views, consistent team workflows, and a single interface for every customer touchpoint.

-• Rules engine with up to 1,000 rules on higher tiers: Powerful automation system routes messages, assigns conversations, applies labels, and triggers actions based on sophisticated criteria including sender, content, channel, and custom conditions.
+- Rules engine with up to 1,000 rules on higher tiers: The automation routes messages, assigns conversations, applies labels, and triggers actions based on criteria like sender, content, channel, and your own custom conditions.

-• SAML SSO and audit logs on Business plan: Enterprise security features include single sign-on integration with corporate identity providers and comprehensive audit trails tracking all team actions for compliance and security monitoring.
+- SAML SSO and audit logs on Business plan: Enterprise security covers single sign-on with corporate identity providers and full audit trails of every team action for compliance and security monitoring.

 Best For

-Missive is used by small to mid-size teams (5-50 people) needing shared inbox collaboration, agencies managing multiple client inboxes, and teams requiring internal communication alongside external email.
-It is typically applied in workflows where embedded team chat, collaborative email composition, and multi-channel management are primary requirements without enterprise-level costs.
+Missive fits small to mid-size teams (5-50 people) that need shared inbox collaboration, agencies juggling multiple client inboxes, and teams that want internal chat sitting next to their external email.
+It works well when embedded team chat, collaborative composition, and multi-channel management matter but enterprise-level costs don’t.

-Missive’s unique strength is embedding chat directly within email threads, eliminating the need for separate Slack discussions about customer communications.
-The platform supports Gmail and Outlook, making it accessible to Microsoft 365 organizations that Shortwave cannot serve.
+Missive’s real strength is embedding chat directly within email threads, so there’s no separate Slack discussion about a customer message.
+It supports Gmail and Outlook, which puts it within reach of the Microsoft 365 organizations Shortwave can’t serve.

-For teams prioritizing collaboration features over individual speed, Missive delivers substantial value at roughly one-quarter of Front’s cost.
+For teams that value collaboration over individual speed, Missive delivers a lot at roughly one-quarter of Front’s cost.

 6. Hey

-Hey represents the most radical departure from traditional email, completely reimagining inbox organization with its Screener, Imbox, and Feed system.
-Built by Basecamp, Hey prioritizes privacy and intentional communication over speed optimization.
+Hey is the most radical break from traditional email, rethinking inbox organization from scratch with its Screener, Imbox, and Feed system.
+Built by Basecamp, Hey puts privacy and intentional communication ahead of speed.

 Key Features

-• Screener requiring approval before new senders can reach your Imbox: First-time senders must be explicitly approved before their messages appear in your primary inbox, creating a permission-based system that eliminates unsolicited email and spam at the source.
+- Screener requiring approval before new senders can reach your Imbox: A first-time sender has to be approved before their message lands in your primary inbox, a permission-based system that stops unsolicited email and spam at the source.

-• Imbox (not inbox) containing only emails you have approved: Your primary email view shows only messages from contacts you’ve screened and accepted, ensuring every email visible has passed your personal filtering criteria and deserves attention.
+- Imbox (not inbox) containing only emails you have approved: Your primary view shows only messages from contacts you’ve screened and accepted, so everything you see has cleared your own bar and earned your attention.

-• Feed for newsletters and bulk emails you want to browse casually: Separate view for subscriptions, newsletters, and non-urgent bulk communications allows you to catch up on these messages when convenient without cluttering your primary workspace.
+- Feed for newsletters and bulk emails you want to browse casually: A separate view holds subscriptions, newsletters, and non-urgent bulk mail, so you can catch up on them when it suits you without cluttering your main workspace.

-• Automatic tracking pixel blocking for privacy protection: Built-in privacy features prevent senders from tracking when you open emails, where you’re located, or what device you’re using, giving you complete control over your email privacy.
+- Automatic tracking pixel blocking for privacy protection: Built-in privacy features stop senders from seeing when you open an email, where you are, or what device you’re on, leaving that control with you.

-• Built-in HEY Calendar included in all plans: Integrated scheduling tool provides calendar functionality directly within the email interface without requiring separate applications or third-party calendar services.
+- Built-in HEY Calendar included in all plans: A scheduling tool lives right in the email interface, so you don’t need a separate app or a third-party calendar service.

-• Custom domain support for business email: Professional email addresses using your company domain operate within Hey’s privacy-focused interface, allowing businesses to maintain brand consistency while benefiting from Hey’s unique approach.
+- Custom domain support for business email: Run professional addresses on your own company domain inside Hey’s privacy-focused interface, so a business can keep its brand consistent while still getting Hey’s approach.

 Best For

-Hey takes a philosophically different approach than Superhuman.
-Where Superhuman helps you process email faster, Hey questions whether you should receive most of that email at all.
-The Screener feature alone eliminates significant inbox noise before it reaches you.
+Hey comes at email from a different philosophy than Superhuman.
+Where Superhuman helps you process email faster, Hey asks whether you should be getting most of that email in the first place.
+The Screener alone strips out a lot of noise before it ever reaches you.

-The tradeoffs are substantial.
-Hey offers no AI writing assistant, no traditional snooze functionality, and no scheduled send.
-The radical redesign requires adjustment time, and the approach may frustrate users who prefer conventional email workflows.
+The tradeoffs are real.
+Hey has no AI writing assistant, no traditional snooze, and no scheduled send.
+The redesign takes some getting used to, and the whole approach can frustrate anyone who prefers a conventional email workflow.

 From Inbox Clutter to Action: Moving Beyond Speed Optimization

-The search for Superhuman alternatives often begins with cost concerns but ends with a more fundamental question: what problem are you actually solving?
+The hunt for a Superhuman alternative usually starts with cost but ends on a bigger question: what problem are you actually solving?

-Superhuman solves for reading speed.
-Spark solves for cost.
-Shortwave solves for search.
-Front and Missive solve for team coordination.
-Hey solves for inbox philosophy.
+Superhuman solves for reading speed, Spark for cost, and Shortwave for search.
+Front and Missive solve for team coordination, and Hey solves for inbox philosophy.

 this+that solves for action execution.
-Instead of helping you read messages faster or organize them better, it extracts the work embedded in your conversations and gets it done across your connected tools.
+Rather than help you read messages faster or organize them better, it pulls the work out of your conversations and gets it done across your connected tools.

-The best Superhuman alternative depends entirely on which problem you are solving.
-If you need faster reading, the options above provide various approaches.
-If you need your work extracted and executed automatically, try this+that free during the beta period and experience the difference between speed optimization and true inbox automation.
+Which Superhuman alternative is best comes down to the problem you’re solving.
+If you want faster reading, the options above give you a few ways to get there.
+If you want your work extracted and executed for you, try this+that free during the beta and feel the difference between speed optimization and real inbox automation.

 Frequently Asked Questions